Los Angeles Rams: The 2017 Cinderella Team Or A Legit Contender? [Opinion]

 — Los Angeles Rams (@RamsNFL) December 4, 2017

 Regardless of what happens this year, the Rams have shown they are here for the long haul.
-But, what they must avoid is the same fate that happened to the 2016 Panthers.
+However, what they must avoid is the same fate that happened to the 2016 Panthers.
 After a great season, the floor fell out from under them and talks of a fluke season begin.
-While the Rams still have a ways to go, they would love to be compared to that Panthers team but they would also like to one-up them by finishing the year as champs.
+While the Rams still have a way to go, they would love to be compared to that Panthers team, but they would also like to one-up them by finishing the year as champs.
 Fluke or no fluke, the only thing that matters is 2017.